ansible/awx/INSTALL.md

 Before starting the install process, review the [inventory](./installer/inventory) file, and uncomment and provide values for the following variables found in the `[all:vars]` section:

+*admin_password*

+> Provide a strong password to prevent malicious logins after the installation

 *postgres_data_dir*

 > If you're using the default PostgreSQL container (see [PostgreSQL](#postgresql-1) below), provide a path that can be mounted to the container, and where the database can be persisted.